⚠️ Work in progress — createCMS is pre-1.0 and not production-ready (not tested in production). Expect breaking changes.

 Branch attribution

-Each commit records the branch it was created on, so a history view (getRootHistory) can label every commit deterministically — no inference from the commit graph:
+Each commit records the branch it was created on, so a history view (getRootHistory) can label every commit deterministically, with no inference from the commit graph:

 • branchId links to the live branch, so a renamed branch shows its current name.